Southeast Lachlan Ground Gravity Survey

 The ground gravity survey technique does not cause land disturbance beyond that caused by normal vehicle access.

 The total time taken at each location is approximately 5 minutes.
-Apart from footprints and tyre tracks, nothing will be left behind.
-Survey staff will be working hard to minimise any disruption to landholders and road users.
+Apart from footprints and tyre tracks, nothing is left behind.
+Survey staff work hard to minimise any disruption to landholders and road users.

 Under Victorian laws, geological surveys can be authorised on behalf of the Department of Jobs Precincts and Regions under Section 112(1) of the Mineral Resources (Sustainable Development) Act 1990.
-Victorian authorities have also been consulted, such as Parks Victoria, the Department of Environment, Land, Water and Planning, VicRoads and local councils.
+Victorian land management authorities are also consulted, such as Parks Victoria, the Department of Environment, Land, Water and Planning, VicRoads and local councils.

-A detailed risk assessment has been prepared to ensure the safety of the surveyors, other road users and the environment.
-Care is being taken to protect flora and fauna, and biosecurity procedures are in place to avoid transport of soil and plant material.
+A detailed risk assessment is prepared to ensure the safety of the surveyors, other road users and the environment.
+Care is taken to protect flora and fauna, and biosecurity procedures are in place to avoid transport of soil and plant material.

 No. A tripod is used to provide a level surface for the gravity meter to take its recordings.
 No disturbance to the ground is necessary apart from placing the tripod legs firmly onto the surface so that it is stable.